scm2000/morsePaddlePractice/README.md

-This project makes a Morse Code practice oscillator out of an arduino compatible micro controller, a stero jack and a passive buzzer.
+This project makes a Morse Code practice oscillator out of an arduino compatible micro controller, a stero jack and a buzzer.
 The code, as checked in, is targeted to the Teensy 4.1 controller.
+The code is set up for a 3 pin active buzzer that is active low, simple changes can be made for active high buzzers, and 3 pin passive buzzers can also be used.

 With simple wiring of the parts (in comments in main.cpp), and some simple software it impelemnts an Iambic-A code practice oscillator.